South East Sussex

 • Plough Inn 1 Plough Lane Crowhurst TN33 9AW Telephone(01424) 830310

 A friendly rural village local freehouse wiith splendid views over the Sussex Weald.
 It dates from c.1805, has two real fires and gves a warm welcome to walkers.
-The owners took over in March 2016 and have renovated the pub, introduceing a regularly changing menu and have done a fine job in turning this pub around.
-There is always a LocAle on in good condition, up to five ales are offered and excellent locally sourced food is served, The pub hosts the local golf and cricket clubs and has a regular beer festival on the second weekend in August.
+There is always a LocAle on in good condition and a a regularly changing menu of excellent locally sourced food.
+The pub hosts the local golf and cricket clubs and has a regular beer festival on the second weekend in August.

 • East Dean